From Code

 The Situation

-Launching a new insurance product took two years.
+Launching a new insurance product took a year.

-Business users (product owners and analysts) at Haven Technology maintained detailed checklists of every underwriting requirement: if the applicant is in the armed forces, decline.
+Business users at Haven Technology were the domain experts.
+Product owners and analysts with 20+ years in the industry, they had shaped many products and knew the underwriting logic cold: if the applicant is in the armed forces, decline.
 If BMI is above a certain threshold, adjust the rate class.
 If they've had a specific diagnosis within a lookback period, flag for review.
-They knew the logic cold.

 Product launches moved at the speed of the ticket queue, not the speed of business decisions.

 Haven Technology's leadership wanted to sell more insurance products faster.
-The existing workflow was the bottleneck.
+The knowledge existed.
+The bottleneck was the distance between knowing and shipping.

 The Diagnosis

 The obvious framing was "business users can't self-serve, so build them a form builder."
-But the problem was deeper than access.
+But before designing anything, I needed to understand how different people in the system were actually thinking about the problem.

 Core insight